 Depending on how you run your carpet cleaning business, it has the potential to be a highly lucrative type of business.

-In most towns, there's a great need for both residential and commercial carpet cleaning businesses.
-Startup costs may be expensive, but carpet cleaners who run their businesses well can make $75 to $150 per hour with little ongoing overhead.
+There's a great need for both residential and commercial carpet cleaning businesses in most towns.
+Startup costs may be expensive, but carpet cleaners who run their businesses well can make around $25 to $75 for one room with little ongoing overhead.

-What do I need to know before I start setting up a carpet cleaning business?
+What do I need to do before I start my business?

 What should I know about taxes and setting up the business?